 In the last 5 years I’ve probably listened and tested more of the best Bluetooth speakers than I care to remember.
 In fact, there in lies the truth; most Bluetooth speakers are forgettable, at least these days.
 Largely because they all boast comparable specs, with few offering exceptional features and excellent sound.
+Like the UE Boom 2.

 Enter the the Fugoo Sport review.